joeythecreator/joeythecreator/README.md

 - 👋 Hi, I’m @joeythecreator
-- 👀 I’m interested in Wordpress Developer, self-improvement and business.
+- 👀 I am Wordpress Developer who enjoys self-improvement and business venures.
-- 🌱 I’m currently learning italian, python and app building.
+- 🌱 I am constantly striving to improve my skills such as speaking italian, coding python and app building.
 - 💞️ I’m looking to collaborate on wordpress development.
 - 📫 How to reach me [...](https://linktr.ee/josephlinktree)
 - ⚡ Fun fact: Im a NJ native who enjoys going on adventures, grwoing and helping others reach their goals!